OpenChargingCloud/WWCP_OCPP/README.md

-This software will allow the communication between World Wide Charging Protocol (WWCP) entities and entities implementing the _Open ChargePoint Protocol Version 1.6/2.0.1/2.1_, which is defined by the Open Charge Alliance.
-The focus of this protocol are the communication aspects between a e-mobility charging station and its operator backend.
+This software will allow the communication between World Wide Charging Protocol (WWCP) entities and entities implementing the _Open ChargePoint Protocol Version 1.6/2.0.1/2.1_, which is defined by the _Open Charge Alliance (OCA)_.
+The focus of this protocol are the communication aspects between e-mobility charging stations, local nodes and charging station operator backends.

 For more details on this protocol please visit http://www.openchargealliance.org.

 ## Versions